istio/istio.io/content/en/docs/tasks/observability/metrics/classify-metrics/index.md

 keywords: [telemetry,metrics,classify,request-based,openapispec,swagger]
 ---

-It is useful to visualize telemetry based on the type of requests and responses handled by services in your mesh.
+It's useful to visualize telemetry based on the type of requests and responses handled by services in your mesh.
 For example, a bookseller tracks the number of times their web site gets book reviews from a backend service.
 A book review request has this structure: